Port of Casablanca: History

 The Moroccan administration of the time entrusted to the Compagnie Marocaine the construction of a small port whose water surface to be sheltered does not exceed 10 hectares.
 The work started in 1906, consisted of the construction of two small piers out of grip of share and others of the wet dock.
 The port of Casablanca began to be developed in 1906.

 After completion in 1938, the configuration of the port had taken form and included a water level of a surface of 125 hectares, moles, quay levels and quays for the accosting of the trading ships.

-The port has known important works of extension including the prolongation of the two facilities for phosphates shipping and the completion of citrus fruits facility in 1950's until the 1980s.
+The port has known important works of extension including the prolongation of the two facilities for phosphates shipping and the completion of citrus fruits facility in the 1950s until the 1980s.
 Many other works are ongoing since 2013, ordered by the Marsa-Maroc.

+A new cruise terminal with a capacity of 450.000 passengers was commissioned in 2022.